 - QA Software Developer in Test

 This is the next level up in QA.
-As a software developer in test, you will not only run tests, but you will also fix some of the bugs you find, cutting out some of the back and forth between developer and test.
-Because this type of QA engineer has a few more skills, they make on average $78,000 a year.
+As a software developer in test, you will not only run tests, but you may also be involved in the software development and fix some of the bugs yourself, cutting out some of the back and forth between developer and test.

 - QA Director

-With a director title, this QA professional will have the most involvement in software development than the others.
-From planning, to development, piloting and beyond, the QA direction makes sure their teams are meeting the needs of the company and their customers.
-Their average yearly pay is $141,162.
+With a director title, this QA professional will have more involvement in software development than the others.
+From management to planning, to development, piloting and beyond, the QA director makes sure their teams are meeting the needs of the company and their customers.

 How to become a QA engineer